SeriousOldMan/Simulator-Controller/Docs/AI Driving Coach.md

 ### Detecting and discussing handling problems

-The Driving Coach will try to detect possible handling problems using the same mechanism that is used by the "Setup Workbench".
+The Driving Coach will try to detect possible handling problems and suspension related problems using the same mechanism that is used by the "Setup Workbench".
 In fact, Aiden uses the same [Issue Analyzer](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Setup-Workbench#real-time-issue-analyzer) as the "Setup Workbench" and will use the same settings and thresholds you have selected for the same car and track last time.
 Therefore, if you want to discuss your handling issues with Aiden, be sure to have created a valid or even calibrated configuration in the Issue Analyzer for the given car and track.

 When at least one handling issue had been detected, the "Handling" instruction will be used to describe the handling issues to the Driving Coach.
 Each issue will be described on a single line in the instructions.
 Example:

-	- Heavy Understeer on Slow corner Entry
+	- Heavy Understeer Slow corner Entry
+	- Medium Oversteer Fast corner Exit

 Using this knowledge, Aiden should be able to give you information how to cope with the given handling issues, for example by changing your driver inputs or changes to the car setup.

+Suspension related problems will be available to Aiden in a similar format:

+	- Heavy Bottom Out Rear

-Information: You can disable this instruction (and every other instruction as well) completely, by clearing it in the configuration, if you don't want Aiden to give you information regarding handling problems.
+Information: You can disable this instruction (and every other instruction as well) completely, by clearing it in the configuration, if you don't want Aiden to give you information regarding handling or suspension problems.
 If you want to temporarily enable or disable it during a running session, you can use the voice commands below.

 ### List of all voice commands